ieeeupsb/workshop_ESP8266/content/ex1.md

 ![Photoresistor](./images/photoresistor.png)

 We'll keep the code from the previous exercise and will add a feature to turn on and off the LED based on current brightness.
+Keep in mind that in this example we've used a 10k Ω resistor.
 ```c++
 void setup() {
   Serial.begin(115200);